GabrielaMed/movieApp/README.md

 ```bash
   yarn
 ```
-to add all the extensions (if you don't have expo installed It might ask you to install).<br/>
-then run the project with:
+Then to run the project use:

 ```bash
   expo start